-- Professional Staff Members who are not being paid by Drexel (e.g., receiving short-term disability payments) are considered to be in an “inactive pay status”.
-Accruals for sick and vacation time cease during an inactive pay status.
+- Professional Staff Members who are not being paid by Drexel (e.g., receiving short-term disability payments from the Designated Third-Party Administrator, or have exhausted their paid leave) are considered to be in an “inactive pay status,” and accruals for sick and vacation time will cease.

 Benefits During Leave

-- During any FMLA leave, Drexel will maintain the Faculty or Professional Staff Member’s health insurance on the same conditions that coverage would have been provided if the Faculty or Professional Staff Member had been continuously employed during the entire leave period.
+- During any FMLA leave, Drexel will maintain the Faculty or Professional Staff Member's health insurance with the same conditions that coverage would have been provided if the Faculty or Professional Staff Member had been continuously employed during the entire leave period.
 Drexel and the Faculty or Professional Staff Member will each continue to pay their portion of the benefit costs.
-Drexel may recover premiums it paid to maintain health coverage for a Faculty or Professional Staff Member who fails to return to work from FMLA leave.
+Drexel may recover premiums from the Faculty or Professional Staff Member it paid to maintain health coverage for a Faculty or Professional Staff Member who fails to return to work from FMLA leave.

 - University-paid life insurance, and personal accident insurance, accidental death and dismemberment, and long-term disability insurance will continue in effect for the duration of FMLA leave.

-- A Faculty or Professional Staff Member who was participating in a dependent-care or health-care reimbursement account may continue to participate in accordance with policy provisions.
+- A Faculty or Professional Staff Member who was participating in a dependent-care or health-care flexible spending account may continue to participate in accordance with policy provisions.
 No contributions can be made while the Faculty or Professional Staff Member is on any unpaid part of an FMLA Leave.